John Tomac: Road racing

 From 1988 to 1991, Tomac dovetailed professional programs in both mountain biking and road racing.
 He was the 1988 USCF National Criterium Champion and was part of the winning team in the USCF National Team Time Trial Championship in 1989.
 Tomac spent much of 1990 competing in European events with the Motorola team.
-Although he failed to win any major road titles in a season in which he entered more than 100 road and mountain events, his schedule included the Tour of Flanders, the Giro d'Italia and Paris–Roubaix.
+Although he failed to win any major road titles in a season in which he entered more than 100 road and mountain events, his schedule included the Tour of Flanders, the Giro d'Italia, and Paris–Roubaix.
 Tomac ended his participation in pro-level road racing at the close of the 1991 season, choosing instead to focus on his mountain biking career.

 Team ownership

-In January 1998, John Tomac entered into a business partnership with Manitou founder and suspension engineer Doug Bradbury, whom Tomac had known since the 1980s.
-Together, they founded Tomac Bicycles, and launched a range of three full suspension bikes later that year.
+In January 1998, John Tomac entered into a business partnership with Manitou founder and suspension engineer Doug Bradbury, whom he had known since the 1980s.
+Together, they founded Tomac Bicycles, which launched a range of three full suspension bikes later that year.
 Tomac spent the 1998 season competing on his new prototype design in DH events.

 The brand name was later acquired by American Bicycle Group, which in turn sold it to Joel Smith, formerly a brand manager at Answer Products, in June 2006.
-He relocated the company to Nebraska and set in place plans to relaunch the Tomac brand with a new model range in 2007.
+Smith relocated the company to Nebraska and set in place plans to relaunch the Tomac brand with a new model range in 2007.
 Tomac remains actively involved in the company and the design of its products.

 Family

-Tomac's son, Eli Tomac is a professional motocross racer competing in the AMA motocross and supercross national championships riding for the Yamaha racing team.
-Eli Tomac is noted for being the first true rookie pro ever to win his professional motocross debut at the Hangtown raceway on May 23, 2010, winning the 2012 West Region, the 2013 250cc and 2017, 2018, 2019 & 2022 450cc Motocross National Championship along with the 2020 450cc and 2022 450cc Supercross Championship,.
+Tomac's son, Eli Tomac, is a professional motocross racer competing in the AMA motocross and supercross national championships, riding for the Yamaha racing team.
+Eli Tomac is noted for being the first true rookie pro ever to win his professional motocross debut, at the Hangtown raceway on May 23, 2010, winning the 2012 West Region, the 2013 250cc, and the 2017, 2018, 2019, and 2022 450cc Motocross National Championships along with the 2020 450cc and 2022 450cc Supercross Championships.